Nistula Hebbar

-Nistula Hebbar is an Indian journalist and author, currently working as the political editor at The Hindu.
-She previously worked for The Times of India, The Economic Times, and The Financial Express in New Delhi.
+Nistula Hebbar is an Indian journalist and author.

-Early life
+Early life and education

 She is from Mangalore and was born and brought up in Delhi.
 She studied Sociology at the Jesus and Mary College, University of Delhi and Delhi School of Economics.

-Journalism
+Career

 Hebbar has been a journalist since 2000.

-Works
+She currently works as the political editor at The Hindu.
+She previously worked for The Times of India, The Economic Times, and The Financial Express in New Delhi.